If you're interested in getting involved with the Barrie Youth Friendly Committee please contact email@example.com.

 Libraries, local businesses, and youth-friendly community groups can help by contributing examples for Barrie's submission to Jessica Gourlie, Jessica.Gourlie@barrie.ca.
 Barrie's youth can also participate by sharing opinions and feedback on community programs, activities and services they enjoy.

-The committee includes members from the City of Barrie, YMCA of Simcoe/Muskoka, Youth Haven Barrie, Youth Reach, Big Brothers Big Sisters of Barrie and District, Simcoe Muskoka District Health Unit , Barrie Native Friendship Centre, Canadian Mental Health Association (Simcoe County Branch). and Community Reach.
+The committee includes members from the City of Barrie, YMCA of Simcoe/Muskoka, Youth Haven Barrie, Youth Reach, Simcoe Muskoka District Health Unit , Canadian Mental Health and Addiction Services of Simcoe County and Barrie Public Library.